 To safely change over your dog’s food, mix their current food with the new food.
 Do this over a period of a week, slowly decreasing the amount of old food in the mix.
 As you do this, note any changes in bowel movements, eating habits and behaviour.
 Your dog should feel fine during this transition, but any negative changes signal the new dog food formula isn’t ideal for your dog.
 Go back to the original food and try another recipe, or talk to the breeder or vet about the right food to try.

 Picking the right dry dog food can be tough.
 As we said before, discuss with the breeder or your veterinarian.
 If you’re at the pet supply store looking for meals, be sure to look for the following:

 - Formulas that contain meat, fish or poultry as the prime ingredient

 Most high-quality foods won’t be found at a typical grocer.
 You need to go to a health food store or a pet supply store with a variety of foods to choose from.

 Other diets are popular these days, but before beginning one, you must discuss it with your veterinarian.
 For example, some dogs eat raw food.
-This diet consists of about 80 percent of raw meat and bones.
-The other 20 percent comes from fresh fruit and vegetables.
+This diet consists of about 80 per cent of raw meat and bones.
+The other 20 per cent comes from fresh fruit and vegetables.
 Vegetables include carrots and berries.
 Some companies sell raw food for your dog, so you don’t have to create a diet for them from scratch.
-Again, you will find these at specialty stores and pet supply stores.
+Again, you will find these at speciality stores and pet supply stores.

 Raw food diets are great for some dogs but not others.
 Also, you need to keep safety in mind.
 Because you’re dealing with raw meat, you’ll want a place for your dog to eat that you can disinfect.
 You also want to clean any utensils and surfaces where you handle raw food.